-We are Isobel (she/her) and Millie (she/her), your JCR welfare officers!
-It’s our job to make your time at Newnham as comfortable and enjoyable as possible, so please don’t hesitate to contact us (firstname.lastname@example.org) if you have any worries or questions – no problem is too small.
+We are Cadi and Katia, your JCR welfare officers!
+It’s our job to make your time at Newnham as comfortable and enjoyable as possible, so please don’t hesitate to contact us (email@example.com) if you have any worries or questions – no problem is too small.
 We run weekly welfare teas (featuring free food and wholesome chat), as well as film nights and other events.
 We also provide free sexual health supplies, which you can order anonymously and have delivered direct to your pigeon hole.

 Aside from us welfare officers, other welfare points of contact in college include:

 - Anne Schumann – College Nurse – You can speak to Anne for both mental and physical health concerns, she’ll always listen and can guide you to other services if need be.
 You can email her at firstname.lastname@example.org, or you can book an appointment directly at: https://www.vle.cam.ac.uk/course/view.php?id=124651